 Summary: Provide tuition assistance to families of St. Helen who desire to send their children to a Catholic High School.
 Scholarships are based upon need and families must apply and be active participating members of St. Helen.

-When a Loved One Passes
+When a Loved One Dies

-As a community of faith, we share in the sorrow of the loss of a loved one.
+As a community of faith, we share in the sorrow of the loss of your loved one.
 It is the purpose of the Consolation Ministry to help you through this difficult time especially regarding arrangements with the Church.

-If you are not utilizing the services of a funeral home and are working directly with a crematory, you will need to call the church office to set the date and time for the Funeral Mass, graveside service or prayer service.
+If you are not utilizing the services of a funeral home and are working directly with a crematory, you will need to call the church office to set the date and time for the Funeral Mass, Graveside Service or Prayer Service.
 You will then be contacted by the Consolation Ministry representative to meet for a consultation to make the necessary preparations for the celebration of the Funeral Mass.